midlantica/LovelyBunchOfCoconuts/content/grifts/end-capitalism.md

 ---
 title: 'End Capitalism'
-claim: 'End Capitalism'
+grift: 'End Capitalism'
-translation: 'Starvation is a small price for equality.'
+decode: 'Starvation is a small price for equality.'
 ---